CHARAN9606/CHARAN9606/README.md

 Hi there !!!
-I am Charan HS currently pursuing AI and DS engineering at SDMIT.
+I am Charan HS currently pursuing AI and DS Engineering at SDMIT.

 ## 🌐 Socials: